VA Renovation Mortgage with Added Dollars to Remodel & Repair a Home

 As a Loan Officer who specializes in all types of renovation mortgages I am very happy to write about another one.
 This is a VA Renovation (Veterans Administration) mortgage that can be used to purchase or refinance a home and include funds to remodel or repair in the same loan.

 This is a loan for Veterans that is guaranteed by the Veterans Administration (VA).
 The difference between the VA Renovation loan and a regular VA loan is this one will allow additional dollars in the same loan to be used to update, remodel, repair or retrofit the home.
-As with most VA purchase loans there is no down payment required for eligible veterans.
+As with most VA purchase loans there is no down payment required for eligible veterans or Active Duty Military.
 This means 100% financing is possible which will include any extra dollars needed to remodel or repair the property plus the dollars required for a purchase.

 What makes this loan so useful is the fact the “as completed “ or future value, after all rehab is completed, will be projected up front.
 This is done using a Contractors written itemization of all renovation tasks to be done showing labor and material costs.
 That written document allows a VA Appraiser to give the future or “as completed” value of the home on a VA appraisal report, then used to approve the loan.
 All rehab work is done after the loan is approved and a Veteran closes on the purchase or refinance of the home.

 Here is an example of the VA Renovation loan being used to purchase & rehab a home :

 - Veteran purchases a single family home, townhouse or VA approved condo selling for $200,000